How FICO Credit Scores Are Calculated

-Since we live in an computer-driven society, it should come as no surprise that your ability to repay your mortgage loan comes down to a single number.
+Since our world is so automated, it should come as no surprise that your ability to repay your mortgage boils down to a single number.

-All the years you've been paying your various bills: your mortgage, vehicle payments, and credit card bills are analyzed, spindled and mutilated into a single indicator of whether you're likely to meet your future obligations.
+The years of paying your various bills: your mortgage, vehicle payments, and credit card bills can be analyzed, sliced, diced, spindled and mutilated into a single indicator of whether you're likely to meet your future obligations.

-TransUnion, Equifax, and Experian, the three major credit reporting agencies, each have a proprietary formula for building a credit score.
+The three agencies use slightly different formulas to build a credit score.
 Fair Isaac and Cooriginally developed this score. .

 Experian uses this model and calls its score FICO.
 Equifax's model, based on FICO, is called BEACON, while TransUnion, which also uses a slightly modified FICO, calls its score EMPIRICA.
-While the formulas vary, the differences aren't huge; each agency uses the following factors to build your credit score:
+While the formulas vary from one agency to another, the differences aren't huge; they all use the following in calculating a credit score:

-- Your Credit Card Balances - How many credit card accounts do you hold, and how much do you owe?
+- Balances on your Credit Cards - How many accounts do you have, and how much do you owe?

-- Requests for Credit - How many times have you had your credit checked for a loan?
+- Credit Inquiries - How many times have you had your credit checked for a loan?

-Each of these factors is assigned a value and a weight.
-Each formula produces a single number which varies slightly by agency.
-FICO scores can be as low as 300 and as high as 800.
-Higher is always better.
-Most home buyers will probably find their credit scores above 620.
+These factors are weighted differently depending on the formula being used.
+The results are added up and distilled into a single number.
+Credit scores can be as low as 300 and as high as 800.
+Higher scores are better.
+Most home buyers will likely find their credit scores falling above 620.

 Not just for qualifying

-What can you do to improve your FICO score?
-Very little in the short term.
-So called "credit repair" companies advertise quick fixes, but the score is based on your lifetime credit history, so you can't turn it around right away.
+What can you do to raise your FICO score?
+Unfortunately, not much.
+So called "credit repair" companies advertise quick fixes, but the score is based on your lifelong credit history, so it's not possible to raise it significantly in the short term.
 (Of course you can and should have incorrect items removed from your credit report.)

-Before you can improve your score, you must get your score and be sure that the reports from each agency are correct.
+Before you can improve your FICO score, you have to obtain your score and make sure that the credit reports from each agency are correct.
 Fair Isaac has created a web site (www.myFICO.com) that lets you do just that.
-For a reasonable fee, you can quickly get your FICO score from all three agencies, along with your credit report.
-Also available are information and online tools that help you analyze what actions might have the greatest impact on your FICO score.
+For a reasonable fee, you can get your FICO from all three reporting agencies, along with your credit report.
+Also available are information and online tools that help you improve your credit score.

-You can get a federally-mandated free credit report once a year from the three major agencies at AnnualCreditReport.com.
-These reports do not include a free score, but it's very inexpensive to get one at the same time.
+You can get a federally-mandated free credit report every year from the three major credit reporting agencies when you visit AnnualCreditReport.com.
+While this report does not include a free credit score, the cost to "upgrade" your report to include a credit score is very reasonable.

-Now that you have all the facts, you'll be a more informed consumer and you'll be better positioned to get the right mortgage for you.
+Armed with this info, you will be a more informed consumer and you'll be better positioned to obtain the most favorable mortgage.